Manuele02/QuantVol/README.md

 # QuantVol

-A Python-based toolkit for analyzing options volatility, including model implementation (Black-Scholes and CRR), implied volatility calculation, volatility surface visualization, and related trading strategies.
+**QuantVol** is a Python-based toolkit designed for exploring and analyzing options volatility.
+It provides implementations of popular option pricing models, tools for calculating implied volatility, visualizing volatility surfaces, and testing related trading strategies.
+This project is ideal for students, researchers, and anyone interested in quantitative finance.

 ## Features

-- **Black-Scholes model** : Price European options using the standard Black-Scholes formula.
+- **Black-Scholes Model**: Price European options using the classic Black-Scholes formula.
-- **CRR (Cox-Ross-Rubinsten) model** : Price American options using CRR
+- **CRR (Cox-Ross-Rubinstein) Model**: Price American options through a flexible binomial tree approach.
-- **Volatility Surface Visualization:** Generate and plot 3D volatility surfaces across strikes and maturities.
+- **Volatility Surface Visualization**: Generate and plot 3D volatility surfaces across strikes and maturities for deeper market insight.
-- **Trading strategies**
+- **Trading Strategies**: Explore strategies based on volatility modeling and options pricing.

+## References 📚

+This project builds on the theoretical foundations and practical insights from:
+- **Bjork, T. – *Arbitrage Theory in Continuous Time***
+- **Hull, J. – *Options, Futures, and Other Derivatives***

+These texts provide the backbone for the models and methods implemented in QuantVol.

+## Disclaimer

-**Disclaimer:** This project is developed by a quantitative finance student as an educational endeavor.
-It is not intended for financial advice or use in live trading.
-Always verify models and code before applying them to real-world decisions.
+This project is developed by a quantitative finance student as an **educational tool**.
+It is **not financial advice** and should **not be used for live trading**.
+Always verify models and code rigorously before applying them to real-world decisions.